ECSTeam/labcheck/README.md

 |`/labs update labxx {"version":"x.x", "desc":"..."}`|  Update lab version and description ie. tiles, apps.
 Use JSON notation for version and desc.|ephemeral|
 |`/labs help`| Link to this page on github.| ephemeral |

-#TODOs:
+#TODOs: \n
- Search to be used for answering questions like 'which labs have the mysql tile installed?'
-`/labs search <searchterm>`
+ Search to be used for answering questions like 'which labs have the mysql tile installed?' \n `/labs search <searchterm>`

 Add and delete labs.